-How Shiva was transformed from a meat-loving deity to a vegetarian god
+Why banning the sale of meat along the Kanwariya route is specially ironic

 But the Brahmins in Bhogayya’s village gathered and condemned him for cooking beef.
 They attacked his house with sticks and threatened him to leave the village immediately.
 Hearing the commotion, the stranger disappeared and Bhogayya left the village angrily.

 The story (which shares many similarities with the spate of mob lynchings in India currently) is part of the Basava Purana, written in the 13th century CE by Palkuriki Somanatha.
-The epic is the primary text of the Lingayats, who worship Shiva in the form of a linga (phallus).
+The epic is the primary text of the Lingayats, who worship Shiva in the form of a linga.

 Unlike the gory turn to the recent episodes of mob violence in India, this story had a happy end.
 Bhogayya’s exit from the village was followed by the exit of all the lingas, leaving death and penury behind.
 Realising their folly, the Brahmins apologised to Bhogayya.
 His homecoming was followed by the return of the lingas and prosperity to the village.